"""

 evaluations of non-Prob scores.

-The standard error are derived based on:
+The standard error are derived based on _[1] Hanley and McNeil.

 ..
 [1] JA Hanley and BJ McNeil, "The meaning and use of the area under a